ibm-cloud-docs/cis/faq.md

 {:#cis-faq-kubernetes-ingress-error}
 {: faq}

-The hostname in a Kubernetes ingress must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character.
+The hostname in a Kubernetes ingress must consist of lower case alphanumeric characters, `-` or `.`, and must start and end with an alphanumeric character.
 Using `_` in the load balancer name, though permitted, can cause an ingress error in Kubernetes clusters.
-It is recommended that you not use `-` in the load balancer name to avoid issues with Kubernetes clusters.
+We recommend that you not use `-` in the load balancer name to avoid issues with Kubernetes clusters.

 ## I got a 502 error attempting to save an Edge Functions Action, what do I do?
 {:#cis-faq-502-error}